boycce/monastery/docs/image-plugin.md

 ### File types

-Due to known limitations, we are inaccurately able to validate non-binary file types (e.g. txt, svg) before uploading to S3, and rely on their file processing to remove any malicious files.
+Due to known limitations, we are not able to verify the contents of non-binary files, only the filename extension (e.g. .txt, .svg) before uploading to S3

 ...to be continued